michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 ```

 Now, that all pods are running, in RHACM's dashboard, navigate to **Cluster Lifecycle** -> **Grafana (top right side)**.
 Make sure that the dashboards are available and graphs are present.

+### 3.2 - Exploe the default Grafana dashboards

+This part focuses on the default Grafana dashboards that come with RHACM.
+Each dashboard has its own characteristics and provides valueable information to the system administrator in the organization.
+This section contains multiple tasks that require you to look for certain values in the default dashboards that come with `MCO`.

+- Find the maximum latency value for the `local-cluster` API server.
+- Find out how much % of `local-cluster`'s memory is utilized.
+- Find what is the size of the etcd database in `local-cluster`.
+- Find the namespace that consumes the most CPU in `local-cluster`.
+- Find what's the node in `local-cluster` that consumes the most % memory.
+- Find what's the `apiserver` (openshift-apiserver namespace) pod CPU utulization and quota.